GusEllerm/GIS_IndexGen/README.md

 Nodejs is used to publish these results as a webpage.
 CWL_output contains workflow outputs, CWL contains the cwl code to execute workflows and the python scripts that actually do the computation.

+To run the webserver install the npm dependencies (`npm install`) and run npm start from top directory.
+Current webserver is listening on port 3000.

 # Running examples

 To run examples you will need to install the dependencies in requirements.txt in your local env.